Mobile Phone Use While Driving

 Figures for 2017 show there were 33 fatal crashes on UK roads where mobile phone use was a factor.

 According to the UK Department of Transport’s 2017 Annual Report on Reported Road Casualties, mobile phone use was found to be a contributory factor in 33 fatal crashes, 90 crashes which caused serious injuries, and 308 less serious injuries.
-Sadly these statistics are not reflective of the truth since many accidents due to mobile use go unreported and many drivers will not admit to using their mobile when an accident occurred.
+Sadly these statistics are not reflective of the truth, since many accidents due to mobile use go unreported and many drivers will not admit to using their mobile when an accident occurs.

 The penalty for being caught using a hand-held device is a Fixed Penalty Notice of £200, and six penalty points on your licence.